rmjarvis/TreeCorr/docs/cov.rst

 -------------------

-There is some ambiguity as to the exact calculation of :math:`\xi` in each of the above formulae, specifically with respect to the treatment of pairs (or triples for 3 point statistics) that cross between a selected patch and an unselected patch.
+There is some ambiguity as to the exact calculation of :math:`\xi` in each of the above formulae, specifically with respect to the treatment of pairs (or triples for 3-point statistics) that cross between a selected patch and an unselected patch.
 `Mohammad and Percival (2022; MP22 hereafter)
 <https://ui.adsabs.harvard.edu/abs/2022MNRAS.514.1289M/>`_ explored several different options